627.1. Prerequisites to Filing an Application for Abatement.

 For more information please call the Customer Service Bureau at (617) 887-MDOR (6367) or toll-free in Massachusetts at 1 (800) 392-6089 or consult the online Guide to Taxes at www.mass.gov/dor.

 627.8.
 The Abatement Process; Limitations on the Amount of a Refund Resulting from an Abatement

 Applications for abatement are assigned in the order in which they are received.
 Factors such as tax type, time of year, documentation provided, and the complexity of the issue will affect the length of time needed to fully research a claim.
 A taxpayer should never file a duplicate copy of an abatement claim unless specifically asked to do so by DOR.
 A taxpayer may check the status of a claim at any time by contacting the Customer Service Bureau at (617) 887-MDOR or toll-free within Massachusetts at 1 (800) 392-6089.

-Effective with abatement applications filed on or after July 1, 2003, a taxpayer must include all supporting information, documents, explanations, arguments and authorities that will reasonably enable the Commissioner to determine whether the applicant is entitled to the abatement requested.
+A taxpayer must include all supporting information, documents, explanations, arguments and authorities that will reasonably enable the Commissioner to determine whether the applicant is entitled to the abatement requested.
 If the application is based upon an amended return filed with the IRS, then a timely dated IRS final determination acceptance letter and a copy of the amended federal application is required upon submission.
 An abatement application will not be considered complete until all such information has been received by the Department, and the application may be denied by the Department, without prejudice, if the taxpayer fails to provide information requested by the Department within 30 days of the date of the request.

 627.9.
 Withdrawing Consent to Extend DOR's Review Time Beyond Six Months